rlnsy/mystix/README.md

 # Mystix
-Access the powerful data-processing and visualization capabilities of the python ecosystem using a friendly syntax.
+Access the powerful data-processing and visualization capabilities of the Python ecosystem using a friendly syntax.

 ## Getting Started